-- If a student is injured, or becomes ill while at school, either in the classroom, or on the playground: - Minor injuries and illnesses can be dealt with by the recess staff, or by the classroom teacher. - More significant injuries and illnesses need to be reported to the appropriate office as soon as possible and medical attention should be administered by office staff, if they are comfortable in administering care.
-If office personnel are not comfortable in treating a particular illness or injury, they need to refer them to one of the following: - School Nurse - Mrs. Foster - Mrs. Morley - Serious injuries or illnesses that require immediate medical attention should be handled by calling 911 and requesting an ambulance. - Parent/Guardian Notification

-- Parent/Guardian notification is the responsibility of the person(s) responsible for the child's care while at school. - All attempts (whether successful or unsuccessful) at parent notification should be directly documented by the person attempting such notification. - Ill or injured students may only be released to those that appear on the child's release information, or to authorized emergency medical responders.
+- If a student is injured, or becomes ill while at school, either in the classroom, or on the playground: - o Minor injuries and illnesses can be dealt with by the recess staff, or by the classroom teacher. - o More significant injuries and illnesses need to be reported to the appropriate office as soon as possible and medical attention should be administered by health office staff. - Serious injuries or illnesses that require immediate medical attention should be handled by calling 911 and requesting an ambulance. - Parent/Guardian Notification - o Parent/Guardian notification is the responsibility of the person(s) responsible for the child's care while at school. - All attempts (whether successful or unsuccessful) at parent notification should be directly documented by the person attempting such notification. - o Ill or injured students may only be released to those that appear on the child's release information, or to authorized emergency medical responders.

-General Dismissal
+General Dismissal Procedure

-- You need to wait outside the building for your student(s).
-All students will exit the building through Entrance 1 or north entrance of the building.
-Students will then be dismissed to walk home, to meet their ride, or ride the bus home. - Siblings who need to meet each other will meet in a designated area and be dismissed from there to meet their ride or to walk home. - We are requesting NO ONE comes into the building at the end of the day to meet their student(s).
-Meet them outside.
+- Car Riders: please follow car rider's pick procedures sent home at the beginning of the school year. - Bus riders: Students will be accompanied by school personnel to designated buses. - Walkers: Students will be dismissed to walk home from the designated location and will exit the building most appropriate for direct route to home. - Siblings who need to meet each other will meet in a designated area and be dismissed from there. - We are requesting NO ONE comes into the building at the end of the day to meet their student(s).